arrrcep/cautious-octo-fiesta/AndroidUpdate.txt

-Upload Any File - An additional option to the document sheet that can be used to upload any file on your root file system
+Custom Start Engine - Change the search engine of Safari to any URL